Welcome to the first of what I hope to be a weekly ongoing class on seeking to walk as our Savior walked.

-Now as we study the commandments in the Old Testament, we want to interpret them the way our Savior Himself interpreted them… by looking at the principles, not just the precepts.
-By looking at the spirit of the law, not just the written text.
+As we study the commandments in the Old Testament, we want to interpret them the way our Savior Himself interpreted them… by looking at the principles, not just the precepts.
+In other words, we want to understand the spirit of the law, not just the written text.

 For instance, He said: